 Hyundai is building on its impressive foundations laid down by the Ioniq Electric with the Kona Electric.
 Available with two battery sizes, the Kona Electric promises to be a popular model, with long driving range and affordable prices offered in two of the fastest growing sectors of the car market – crossovers and electric vehicles.

 The 64 kWh version of Hyundai’s Kona Electric has an official range of 279 miles on a single charge – according to the WLTP test cycle.
 The lower priced Kona Electric 39 kWh offers 180 miles of range.
-The Kona Electric is expected to qualify for OLEV’s Category 1 Plug-in Car Grant, which will take £3,500 off the cost of a new Kona Electric.
+The Kona Electric qualifies for OLEV’s Category 1 Plug-in Car Grant, which will take £3,000 off the cost of a new Kona Electric.
 Eligible buyers will also be able to receive the Electric Vehicle Home Charge Scheme grant of £500 off the cost of a fully installed home charge point.

 Official WLTP Range